-Although the Regulations do not require that an accredited and approved person is used for the installation or maintenance of a water meter, it is recommended that such people are used for these tasks and may also constitute a consent requirement.
+Although the Regulations do not require that a suitably qualified person or accredited company is used for the installation or maintenance of a water meter, it is recommended that such people are used for these tasks and may also constitute a consent requirement.

-Accreditation is competency based and consists of basic training and workplace workbook based assessment.
-The Blue Tick Accreditation program provides the permit holder with an assurance that a meter installed or maintained by the accredited person, will be done so in a way that complies with the requirements of the regulations and consent conditions.
+Suitably qualified persons undertake competency based assessment which consists of basic training and workplace workbook based assessment via NZQA unit standards.
+The Blue Tick Accreditation program provides the permit holder with an assurance that a meter installed or maintained by the accredited company, will be done so in a way that complies with the requirements of the regulations and consent conditions.

-For all Accredited Installation Service Providers, the installation must be supervised or signed off by a person that holds the NZQA unit standard - Select, install, and commission a water meter for full pipe water abstraction.
+For all Accredited Installation Service Providers, the installation must be supervised or signed off by a person that holds the NZQA unit standard 27445 - Select, install, and commission a water meter for full pipe water abstraction.

-The installation confi ation of a water meter installed by an accredited person must still be verifi by an accredited verifi as meeting the required accuracy as per the regulations.
-While it is good practice to test the accuracy of the meter prior to any water being taken, the regulations only require the meter be verifi prior to the end of the meters fi water year.
+The installation configuration of a water meter installed by an accredited company must still be verified by a suitably qualified verifier as meeting the required accuracy as per the regulations.
+While it is good practice to test the accuracy of the meter prior to any water being taken, the regulations only require the meter be verified prior to the end of the meters first water year.